Wednesdays at ESUMC

 Jump to Info About:

-This weekly gathering will bring all ages and worship services together around shared meals and meaningful activities.
-We'll gather for dinner, then move into diverse offerings including adult studies like "Discover the Journey," engaging Bible and book studies, and Circle of Security parenting classes.
-Our Chancel Choir, Gathering Band, and children's Music & Worship Arts programs will call Wednesday nights home.
+This weekly gathering brings all ages and worship services together around shared meals and meaningful activities.
+We gather for dinner, then move into diverse offerings including adult studies like "Discover the Journey," engaging Bible and book studies, and Circle of Security parenting classes.
+Our Chancel Choir, Gathering Band, and children's Music & Worship Arts programs all call Wednesday nights home.

-As you will see, there are a TON of offerings listed this semester on Wednesday nights.
-Some of these offerings last all semester, and some are only one, two, or a few weeks!
+Each semester, there are many Wednesday night offerings!
+Some offerings last all semester, and some are only one, two, or a few weeks.
 Please email Ellen with any questions: epowell@esumc.org.

 We’re excited to welcome Dr. Dumas Harshaw for a special two-part teaching on the rhythms of prayer and reflection that shaped Howard Thurman’s life and legacy.
 Dr. Harshaw is a Howard Thurman scholar and Pastor Emeritus of First Baptist Church in Raleigh, where he served for more than 20 years.
 He has devoted his ministry to prayer, nonviolent engagement, and the hope of building the Beloved Community where “everybody is somebody.”
 In August, he led the St. Francis Springs “Freedom Ride,” which included a group from ESUMC.
 Come be inspired, slow down, and discover practices that can ground us in God’s peace and renew our life together.
 Click here to register for the Contemplative Rhythms of Howard Thurman sessions which will take place in the Brown Chapel.

 Dec.
-3 & 10 Mental Health First Aid Workshop in room 161
+3 & 10: Mental Health First Aid Workshop

 How can we support mental health - for ourselves and others?
 Join us for a two-week seminar co-hosted by The Well on the basics of mental health first aid, taught by mental health practitioner Elizabeth Danielian, LCSW.
 Elizabeth will share foundational knowledge, basic skills, and essential resources to support our efforts to care for the mental health of our community.
 Click here to register for the Mental Health First Aid Workshop which will take place in room 161.